 NVHC will distribute a CD featuring Cantor Susan Caro.
 With melodies both joyous and meditative, traditional and contemporary, the CD will help you learn and enjoy the Shabbat melodies we sing each week.

 We are gathering members’ stories and pictures to record the richness of NVHC’s history.
 Please think about and share the events, people, and experiences that have defined your time at NVHC.
-Whether you joined long ago or more recently, send your favorite moments to email@example.com.
+Whether you joined long ago or more recently, send your favorite moments to firstname.lastname@example.org.
 The stories will be collected in a memory book and a video presentation.
 Please let us know what’s on your highlight reel.
+You can go here to view what we have so far.

 September 23, 2016: 50 Shabbat Dinners